We did some digging and compiled a list of five special skills a screen actor should bring to the table to make himself stand out from the crowd.

 When going into screen acting, you should always try and come with a strong acting foundation, explore the different types of acting and develop your vocal skills, movement and even screen combat.
 It never hurts to come prepared and this will help you shine above others.
 Learn different techniques and don’t be afraid to push the boundaries.

-If you are interested in hearing more, or want to see what acting courses we have for you, please get in touch.
+If you are interested in hearing more, or want to see what acting courses we have for you, please get in touch or check out our courses page.